-We all know that different countries like different types of books.
+Different countries like different types of books.
 We dug into our data and found out the most interesting growth rates per some of the stores based on country or content.

 European countries like Italy or Switzerland grew 2x with book sales in mainly fiction categories.
 Twice as many French readers purchased books through Apple Books in mainly non-fiction categories like business, health/fitness, or computer.